lino-framework/lino/docs/topics/minimal_apps.rst

 Minimal applications
 ====================

-The predefined applications that come with Lino are under :mod:`lino.apps`.
+The predefined applications that come with Lino are under :mod:`lino.projects`.

 They are basically just another module to be added to :setting:`INSTALLED_APPS`, but one important difference with modules from :mod:`lino.modlib` is that they